 The Multiple Listing Service (MLS) separates Redondo Beach into eight different areas.
 While this does adhere fairly closely to the way residents actually view these neighborhoods there are some micro market differences.

 Click on any of the links below to view homes for sale.
-(Updates hourly.)
+(Updates every 15 mins.)

 North Redondo Beach Homes

 South Redondo Beach Homes

 Redondo Beach Property Types

 This is where things get really interesting.
 Redondo Beach has Single Family Residences that look like Townhomes, Townhomes that look like SFRs, Tall & Skinny SFRs, and lots of other variations.

 If you are a buyer new to the area and are confused about the local property types and terminology here's some quick tips.